lambdaclass/concrete/ROADMAP.md

 harness + ref-return hardening → Phase 14; `audit --compiler` self-audit → Phase
 10; obligation→structured-`Diagnostic` bridge → Phase 19; schema-version /
 source-location-privacy / docs-drift-semantic → Phase 17.

-**Phase 5 is CLOSED (core-complete; const generics deferred by trigger)**, same closure model as Phases 3/4.
-All six items are documented + gated: #1 modules/ imports, #2 project model, #3 `concrete test`, #4 diagnostics, #5 bytes/text/path
-+ ByteView/Text path, #6 collections.
-The one deferred item, #6a narrow const
-generics, is not a hidden hole: it has a fixed design boundary, a difficulty/risk assessment, rejected forms, a staged build plan, explicit forcing triggers, and recorded evidence that current workloads don't pull it ([docs/CONST_GENERICS_V1.md](docs/CONST_GENERICS_V1.md)).
-Start new work at Phase 6 unless a real workload trips a const-generics forcing trigger (then #6a comes forward).

 The roadmap is linear.
 Phases are ordered, and items inside a phase are ordered unless explicitly marked as a constraint or a deferred research note.
 Read the